Revanth-Varma/blog-Website/README.md

 4. Install the dependencies by running the following command: `npm install`
 5. Start the server by running the following command: `node app.js`
 6. Open a web browser and navigate to `http://localhost:3000` to view the website.

+## Sample Images
+Here are some screenshots of the website:

+Home Page

+Compose Page

+Blog Database

+You can also access these images in the sample-images directory in the root of the project.
+This directory contains a collection of images that can be used to test the website's functionality.